Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 For potted Tangelos, stick your index finger into the soil down to about 2 inches.
 If there is moisture present, hold off on watering until it feels drier at that depth.
 When you do water your Tangelo, stop once you see it escaping the drainage holes at the base of the pot.

-3. Fertilizing: Feed your Tangelo Tree during the warmer spring and summer seasons with a citrus specific fertilizer, once every six weeks.
+3. Fertilizing: Feed your Tangelo Tree during the warmer spring and summer seasons with a citrus specific fertilizer, like the one included in our Citrus Care Kit, once every six weeks.
 During the fall and winter, fertilize once every 2 to 3 months.
 Once the tree has matured a bit, you can skip the cold season fertilization.
 Make sure to follow your fertilizer's application instructions.

 4. Pruning: Make 45-degree angle cuts to remove dead or crossing limbs and also to thin out the tree to allow more light to flow between the branches.
 After the tree fruits, remove any dead wood and ventilate the center of the tree.
 Remove suckers as they form/grow from the base as well.
 Pruning can be done at any time of the year for the potted Tangelo and any time of year for the in-ground Tangelo, aside from winter.

-5. Pollination: You can pollinate your indoor trees by hand, taking a small, dry, fine-tipped paintbrush and swirling it around the center of each bloom to collect the pollen.
+5. Pollination: Our trees are self-fertile, but you can pollinate your indoor trees by hand, taking a small, dry, fine-tipped paintbrush and swirling it around the center of each bloom to collect the pollen.
 Go to the next bloom and repeat the process until every bloom has been treated.
 Do this once daily and don’t wash the paintbrush until after the blooms have been pollinated.
 The blooms will fall and fruit will grow from there.

 Most items ship the next business day unless otherwise noted